EYLF 2.1

 Early education professionals can help children learn about and belong to the various communities in their lives.

-• Make a list of groups that your children are connected to, like their family.
-Some children may attend church or play a sport.
+Educators can make a list of groups that their children are connected to, like their family and group of friends.

 Explore the EYLF